Lead Poisoning: Nutrition and Food Preparation - Topic Overview

 all fruits and vegetables before cooking or eating.

 food in opened metal cans, especially if the can is not manufactured in the

 United States.
 If there is lead in the metal or the solder, it can be released

-into the food once air gets into the can.
+into the food after air gets into the can.

 Don't prepare, serve, or